Sun: Magnetic activity

 The Sun has a stellar magnetic field that varies across its surface.
 Its polar field is 1–2 G, whereas the field is typically 3000 G in features on the Sun called sunspots and 10–100 G in solar prominences.
 The magnetic field varies in time and location.
 The quasi-periodic 11-year solar cycle is the most prominent variation in which the number and size of sunspots waxes and wanes.

 The solar magnetic field extends well beyond the Sun itself.
 The electrically conducting solar wind plasma carries the Sun's magnetic field into space, forming what is called the interplanetary magnetic field.
-In an approximation known as ideal magnetohydrodynamics, plasma particles only move along the magnetic field lines.
+In an approximation known as ideal magnetohydrodynamics, plasma only moves along magnetic field lines.
 As a result, the outward-flowing solar wind stretches the interplanetary magnetic field outward, forcing it into a roughly radial structure.
 For a simple dipolar solar magnetic field, with opposite hemispherical polarities on either side of the solar magnetic equator, a thin current sheet is formed in the solar wind.
 At great distances, the rotation of the Sun twists the dipolar magnetic field and corresponding current sheet into an Archimedean spiral structure called the Parker spiral.
-The interplanetary magnetic field is much stronger than the dipole component of the solar magnetic field.
-The Sun's dipole magnetic field of 50–400 μT (at the photosphere) reduces with the inverse-cube of the distance, leading to a predicted magnetic field of 0.1 nT at the distance of Earth.
-However, according to spacecraft observations the interplanetary field at Earth's location is around 5 nT, about a hundred times greater.
-The difference is due to magnetic fields generated by electrical currents in the plasma surrounding the Sun.